 Is anyone among you suffering?
 Then he must pray Is anyone cheerful?
 He is to sing praises.James 5:13(NASB)

-Too often pray and praise have been infiltrated with new age philosophies, tainted with occultic thinking or simply infused with a worldly mindset.
-And yet godly living, through ceaseless prayer and thankful praise, is the Father's will for all His children - for it demonstrates a trust in the Lord, which pleases His heart and glorifies His holy name.
+Too often, prayer and praise have been infiltrated with new age philosophies, tainted with occultic thinking, or simply infused with a worldly mindset.
+And yet, godly living through ceaseless prayer and thankful praise, is the Father's will for all His children - for it demonstrates a trust in the Lord which pleases His heart and glorifies His holy name.

-James, in the closing chapter of his epistle, repeatedly emphasizes the need for prayer and the importance of praise.
-Approaching God's throne of grace for mercy, for help in time of need, should not be a last hope, when all else has failed - but should be our first delight and dear desire.
+James, in the closing chapter of his epistle, repeatedly emphasises the need for prayer and the importance of praise.
+Approaching God's throne of grace, for mercy for help in time of need, should not be a last hope when all else has failed - but should be our first delight and dear desire.

-Jesus is the same yesterday, today and forever.
-His arm is ever-ready to provide the help we need, and His ear is always open to our cry, but He wants us to approach Him, through earnest prayer and cheerful praise, so that our faith in Him and our trust in His Word may germinate, grow, blossoms and bud - and bring forth much fruit, to His praise and glory, as we journey through life, to our promised heavenly home.
+Jesus is the same yesterday, today, and forever.
+His arm is ever-ready to provide the help we need, and His ear is always open to our cry, but He wants us to approach Him through earnest prayer and cheerful praise so that our faith in Him and our trust in His Word may germinate, grow, blossom, and bud - and bring forth much fruit to His praise and glory, as we journey through life to our promised heavenly home.

 Heavenly Father, thank You for the encouragement and truth that is contained in this short but important little verse.
 May I seek You in all life's needs and necessities through prayer and intercession, and may I rejoice in Your never-failing faithfulness and unchanging goodness and grace.
 Keep me low at the Cross and rejoicing in my heart for all that You are to me... and to all who have trusted in You for their salvation.
 This I ask in Jesus' name, AMEN.